-We start by showing several examples of compression algorithms for problems that are conjectured not to be in $\mathcal{P}$ .
-Two of these example are $\mathcal{NP}$ -complete problems, while the third is taken from cryptography.
+We start by showing three examples of compression algorithms for problems that are conjectured not to be in \mathcal{P} .
+Two of these example are \mathcal{NP} -complete problems, while the third is taken from cryptography.

-Claim 2.1 There exists a witness-retrievable compression algorithm for vertex cover.
+Claim 2.1 There exists a witness retrievable compression algorithm for Vertex-Cover.

-Proof: We are following the parameterized complexity algorithm for vertex cover (presented in [24] and attributed to S. Buss).
-If a vertex cover S of size k exists, then any vertex of degree greater than k must be inside the set S. The compression algorithm simply identifies all such vertices and lists them in the cover, while removing all their outgoing edges (that do not need to be covered by other vertices).
+Proof: We are following the parameterized complexity algorithm for vertex-cover (presented in [18] and attributed to Buss).
+If a vertex-cover S of size k exists, then any vertex of degree greater than k must be inside the set S. The compression algorithm simply identifies all such vertices and lists them in the cover, while removing all their outgoing edges (that do not need to be covered by other vertices).
 The graph left after this process has maximal degree k, and furthermore all edges have at least one end in the cover.
-Thus, if the original graph has a k vertex cover then the total number of edges left is at most $k^2$ (at most k vertices in the cover with at most k edges each).
-If there are more than $k^2$ edges then the answer to the problem is NO, otherwise, such a graph can be represented by the list of all edges, which takes $k^2 \log k$ bits.
-The compression can be made witness-retrievable since if we use the original labels of vertices to store the new graph, then the original cover is also a cover for the new compressed graph. $\Box$
+Thus, if the original graph has a k vertex cover then the total number of edges left is at most k^2 (at most k vertices in the cover with at most k edges each).
+If there are more then k^2 edges then the answer to the problem is NO, otherwise, such a graph can be represented by the list of all edges, which takes $k^2 \log k$ bits.
+The compression can be made witness retrievable since if we use the original labels of vertices to store the new graph, then the original cover is also a cover for the new compressed graph.

-It is in fact possible to get the compressed instance to be a graph with 2k edges, rather than $k^2$ edges, as shown in [14] and [16] (see [72] Chapter 7).
-It is interesting to note that we do not know of a compression algorithm for the Clique problem or the Dominating Set problem, which are strongly linked to the vertex cover problem in the traditional study of NP, and in fact, in Theorems 3.1, 5.2 and 6.1 we show strong implications of a compression algorithm for these languages.
+It is interesting to note that we do not know of a compression algorithm for the Clique problem or the Dominating Set problem, which are strongly linked to the vertex-cover problem in the traditional study of \mathcal{NP} , and in fact, in Theorems 5.1, 3.1 and 4.2 we show strong implications of a compression algorithm for these languages.